-A Board member may request a legal opinion.
-Such request, however, shall be made through the Board chair to the President.
 A request for a legal opinion by a Board member must be approved by a majority vote of the Board before the request is made to legal counsel.
 If a legal opinion is requested, only the Board chair or President may contact counsel on behalf of the Board.
 If the legal opinion sought involves the President's employment or performance, the request should be made to the Board chair.
 Legal counsel is responsible to the Board.